PKU-Alignment/Safe-Policy-Optimization/README.md

 python macpo.py --task ShadowHandOver_Safe_joint --experiment benchmark
 ```

+**As Isaac Gym is holding in PyPI, you should install it manually, then clone [Safety-Gymnasium](https://github.com/PKU-Alignment/safety-gymnasium) instead of installing from PyPI.**

 **Note**: The default value for ``task`` is ``MujucoVelocity``.
 The default scenrio is ``Ant`` while the default agent configuration is ``2x4``.
 You can run other agent or scenrio by:

 ```bash